kirso/KirillSo/src/pages/privacy-policy.md

 ---
 layout: ../layouts/Page.astro
 title: "Privacy policy"
-description: "The legal stuff that nobody reads and that covers how I use your data"
+description: "The legal stuff that nobody reads and that covers how I collect, use and share your data that is captured by this website."
 ---

 ## Introduction